James Rogers McConnell: World War I

 Dissatisfied with his field of service and America's position towards the war, McConnell withdrew from the Ambulance Corps and entered the aviation training program.
 Of his decision to join the fighting ranks, he wrote: "All along I had been convinced that the United States ought to aid in the struggle against Germany.
 With that conviction, it was plainly up to me to do more than drive an ambulance.
-The more I saw the splendor of the fight the French were fighting, the more I felt like an embusque - what the British call a "shirker."
+The more I saw the splendor of the fight the French were fighting, the more I felt like an embusque (French for Ambusher) - what the British call a "shirker."
 So I made up my mind to go into aviation."
 On May 13, 1916, McConnell participated in the unit's first patrol.
 Thirty-eight pilots of the Lafayette Escadrille flew Nieuport biplanes that traveled at 110 mph Operating from Luxeuil Field in eastern France, McConnell's group typically set off each day at dawn, clad in fur-lined outfits for two-hour patrols.
 Only after the Battle of Verdun were the planes equipped with machine guns; prior to this, pilots simply fired machine guns single-handedly while steering.
 The 47-round Lewis machine guns were replaced with 500-round Vickers models which synchronized with the rotating propellers.
 While convalescing from a back injury, suffered during a landing mishap, McConnell found time to compose Flying for France.